HCL-TECH-SOFTWARE/connections-automation/README.md

 ```

 ### HCL Connections Docs Troubleshooting
-* If HCL Docs configuration adjustment is needed after the install, it can be done in `/opt/IBM/WebSphere/AppServer/profiles/Dmgr01/config/cells/${CELLNAME}/IBMDocs-config` on the WebSphere DM.
-Make sure to do a full synchronize to propagate any changes to all Docs nodes.
+* If HCL Connections Docs configuration adjustment is needed after the install, it can be done in `/opt/IBM/WebSphere/AppServer/profiles/Dmgr01/config/cells/${CELLNAME}/IBMDocs-config` on the WebSphere deployment manager.
+Make sure to do a full re-synchronize to propagate any changes to all Docs nodes.
 * If options are not available in HCL Connections Files to create Document/Spreadsheet/Presentation, follow Step#3 in [here](https://help.hcltechsw.com/docs/v2.0.1/onprem/install_guide/guide/text/functional_verification_of_installation.html) to check if the HCL Docs and File Viewer extensions are installed and active within HCL Connections.
 If the modules are not listed, on the HCL Connections server, use the `findmnt` command to locate the mount target of `{{nfsMasterAddress}}:{{cnx_data_nfs}}` based on the inventory file, then go to `/provision/webresources` in that location to make sure the jars are there.
 If not present, try to locate them in `{{cnx_data_nfs}}` as local path and move them to the correct location (i.e. `<Connections shared data>/provision/webresources`).
 You'll need to restart Connections to see the modules listed.
-* If you wish to reinstall a HCL Docs components, cd to `/opt/HCL/<component>/installer` then run `sudo ./uninstall.sh`.
+* If you wish to re-install a HCL Connections Docs components, cd to `/opt/HCL/<component>/installer` then run `sudo ./uninstall.sh`.
 Delete the .success file in `/opt/HCL/<component>/` then run the playbook again.
-It's recommended to comment out the prior steps in the playbook to save time.
+It is recommended to comment out the prior steps in the playbook to save time.

 ## Acknowledgments